muqaddasmno-png/DecodeLabs-internship/Project 2_Fraud _Detection_Pipeline/README.md

 4. Make sure the dataset is placed in the same folder as the notebook.
 5. Run the notebook cells in sequence.

-## Note

-The fraud labels in this project were generated using rule-based conditions for educational machine learning purposes.
-They do not represent verified real-world fraud cases.